AndrewSchenk24/AndrewSchenk24.Github.io/Bank_basic_SQL.md

 - The World Bank is currently serving 127 countries funding 7450 different projects
 - India, Bangladesh, and Pakistan lead the way in total number of projects supported by the World Bank
-- Current total due to the World Bank
+- Current total due to the World Bank is over 198 billion dollars
+- For loans that are currently in repayment, the average service charge is just 0.95%
+- The top 10 countries with the greatest amount due to the World Bank account for 123 billion or 62% of all money due.
+- The term "Growth" appears in the project name of 3 of the projects most highly financed by the World Bank

 The Data for this project was collected directly from the World bank from the most recent snapshot of the International Bank for Reconstruction and Development (IBRD) statement of loans.
 This most recent snapshot reflects the standing of all current IBRD loans as of January 16, 2024.
 This dataset can be found on the World Bank’s website if you’re interested in taking a look.